 Tenses

-- Two timeless tenses (not bound by chronological time)
+- One timeless tense (not bound by chronological time)

 - Three timed tenses (anchored in past, present, or future)